-Provision 8.1 of the 2018 Code recommends disclosure of remuneration of the top five key management personnel (who are not Directors or the CEO) on a named basis and in bands of S\$250,000.
+Provision 8.1 of the 2018 Code recommends disclosure of remuneration of the top five key management personnel (who are not Directors or the CEO) on a named basis and in bands of \$\$250,000.

-The Board is of the opinion that it is not in the best interest of the Company to disclose the exact details of the names, remuneration and annual aggregate of total remuneration of key management due to competitiveness in the industry for talent.
-In addition, the Group only has four key management who are not Directors or the CEO.
-A breakdown, showing the level of the top four (4) key management personnel's remuneration (who are not Directors or the CEO) in bands of \$\$250,000 for FY2021 is set out below:-
+The Board is of the opinion that it is not in the best interest of the Company to disclose the exact details of the names, remuneration and annual aggregate of total remuneration of key management due to the sensitiveness of such information and high competition for talent.
+A breakdown, showing the level of the top key management personnel's remuneration (who are not Directors or the CEO) in bands of S\$250,000 for FY2022 is set out below:-